-Trigger-Happy vs. Dr. Who is my Favorite Therapist
+Trigger-Happy vs. Bag of Onions, AKA Dr. Who is my Favorite Therapist

 The concept of trigger in therapy has been extremely useful for people who have difficulty navigating every-day life.
 Using the word this way infers an element of surprise: something sets off a knee-jerk reaction founded in an unrelated traumatic event.
 Therapy can help you create a tool that works to keep you in control of yourself when you're triggered.

 The phenomenon I'm talking about here needs a different word.
 It's not a trigger; it does not present as surprise.
 It's the thing you know could hurt you, and you are aware the entire time you approach it.
 You just don't know how uncomfortable it will be, or when.
 Like cataract surgery.

 For now, I'm going to call this the Bag of Onions Process.
 The concept is derived from a bit of photography by Lollie Stunell, who took a picture of watermelons in a bin labeled "Onion Bag."
 Like Schrödinger's Produce, the fruit is both a watermelon and not a watermelon until you cut it open.
 Your afternoon of memoir-writing is just that until you come to the part where you have to eviscerate yourself and lug the guts into the neighbor paragraph.
 You don't know what you're dealing with until you cut it open.
 The onion bag itself is not a trigger; I assure you, though, if you want to proceed with your memoir you are going to have get out the knife.

 It's not that simple, but it is.
 The thing that's freaking you out is not new; maybe freak-out mode is a default setting?
 If you don't think you have a different setting, build one - you already have the foundation.
 Leave yourself some wiggle-room in case it has to happen.

 "Survival is just a choice: choose it now." - Dr. Who